Post del blog

 Ethics in human resources: 6 guidelines for HR teams

-For example, if an employee were to request short-term disability, you would need to understand your benefits provider's short-term disability policy and eligibility.
-You will also be expected to know insurance laws and explain them to your employee.
+For example, if an employee requests short-term disability, you must understand your benefits provider's short-term disability policy and eligibility and understand insurance laws.
 Familiarizing yourself with these laws early on will save you time and equip you with knowledge to navigate legal challenges in the future.

 - Commitment: "The desire to do the right thing regardless of the cost."